dariansal/graphs-deep-learning-explainability/README.md

   - `BA2Motif-scratch.ipynb` contains analysis of BA2MOTIF dataset, custom implementation of dataset, development of GCN and GIN, fine-tuning, and addition of PGExplainer
   - `MUTAG-scratch.ipynb`: Includes creation of molecular graph classes with underlying matrix and dictionary structures.
 Also includes GIN classifier

 - `notes.pdf`: Handwritten notes created to better understand and complete the project.
+Listed below are the most important sections to guide understanding.
   - Table of Contents (page 1)
-  - GNN (page 10-17)
+  - GNNs (pages 7–16)
-  - Explainability (page 20-27)
+  - PGExplainer (pages 23–34)

 ## Citations
-I modified the code for the Parameterized Explainer to be compatibible with the custom BA2MOTIF dataset I created.
+I modified the code (cited below) for PGExplainer, a parameterized explainer, to be compatible with the custom BA2MOTIF dataset I created.

 **Bibtex citation**
 ```